-Gustavus Adolphus Myers (1801-69) of Richmond, Va., was an antiquarian and one of the founders of the Virginia Historical Society in 1831.
+Gustavus Adolphus Myers (1801-69) of Richmond, Va., was an antiguarian and one of the founders of the Virginia Historical Society in 1831.
 By 1855 he owned the gold 13 Star pattern of 1792 and wanted to learn more about its background.
 In that year he wrote a letter, which was published with an answer in Notes and Querics (London Vol. 12, p.
 203):

-Querics (London Vol. 12, p.
-203):

-"I have a gold coin in my possession, a rough sketch of which I enclose; and which, although much worn, is still of the full value of the American eagle, namely, ten dollars.
+Queries (London Vol. 12, p.
+203): "I have a gold coin in my possession, a rough sketch of which l enclose; and which, although much worn, is still of the full value of the American eagle, namely, ten dollars.
 On inquiring at the United States' Mint, in Philadelphia, a few years since, I found that, in the collection there of specimens of all the federal coins, none like this existed.
 It attracted much curiosity; but nothing of its history could be learned.
-A very intelligent of the institution informed me that he conjecofficer of the institution informed me, that he conjecofficer of the institution informed me, that he conjec-tured it was stamped in Birmingham.
+A very intelligent officer of the instiliution informed me that he conject officer of the institution informed me, that he conjecofficer of the institution informed me, that he conjec-tured it was stamped in Birmingham.
 The name of Washington President, appearing upon it, renders it an object of greater interest; as it is generally understood, and believed, that while that distinguished man was president of the United States, learning that a coinage was about to be stamped at the mint, bearing his effigy, he immediately arrested the proceeding.
 A few copper coins had however been struck, which were never issued; and which I believe are still preserved in the collection to and which I believe are still preserved in the collection to which I have above referred.
 No gold or silver coin of the same stamp was ever struck in the United States of America.
 The coin in my possession was evidently in-tended for circulation.
-Its style of execution is rather rough, and the motto upon the scroll in the eagle's beak, rough, and the motto upon the scroll in the eagles of section.
-"Unum e pluribus," is not correct: that upon the federal money having been, "E pluribus unum."
-If you can through any of your readers, afford me any information touching the subject of my inquiry, you will greatly oblige G.A.
-Myers, Richmond, Virginia (U.S.A.)
+Its style of execution is rather rough, and the motto upon the scroll in the eagle's beak, "Unum e pluribus," is not correct: that upon the federal money having been, "E pluribus unum."
+Il you can through any of your readers, afford me any information buching the subject of my inquiry, you will greatly oblige G.A.
+Myers.
+Richmond, Virginia (U.S.A.)